 If you believe that you received poor guidance and advice from your financial advisor and have suffered a financial loss as a result, you may have grounds for a claim against them.
-The lawyers at Milosevic Fiske LLP can help.
+The lawyers at Milosevic & Associates can help.
 We regularly represent clients whose investments, savings, and wealth management plans have been negatively impacted by the actions of their financial advisors.

 Fundamentally, any broker who is doing anything beyond simply executing a client’s instructions has a duty to know their client and assess a potential investment’s suitability for that client bearing in mind the client’s: